Classroom Visuals

 - Sharing their enjoyment by smiling, looking, making eye-contact or using core words

-- Looking at or pointing to text
+- Looking at or pointing to text or letters

 - Looking at or pointing to sight words on the page